homm/color-filters-reconstruction/README.md

 $ pip install -r requirements.txt
 ```

-Prepared hald images coud be applyed to any image in your application
+The resulting hald images can be applied to any visuals in your application
-using GraphicsMagick bindings for Python, Ruby, PHP, Javascript™
+using GraphicsMagick bindings for Python, Ruby, PHP, JavaScript™, and other
-and other programming languages or using command line interface.
+programming languages or using CLI.
 No software from this repository is required.

 ## Guide